stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-**💾 Email Newsletter are has -een and overrated for the service they offer.**
+**💾 Email Newsletter are outdated and overrated for the service they offer.**

 &nbsp;